 Any refunds issued as a result of reduced charges will be done via check in the student's name.
 However, if the original charge was paid by credit card, in accordance with banking regulations, we will process the refund to the credit card used to pay the charge, whenever possible.
 In the event of "split" payments, a credit card will be refunded first.

 - Tuition/Admission Deposit Refunds.
-For students who are admitted into terms that begin between June 1 and Nov.
-30, the admission deposit is refundable if requested on or before May 1.
-For students who are admitted into terms that begin between Dec.
-1 and May 31, the admission deposit is refundable if requested on or before Nov.
+Fall semester admission deposits are refundable if requested on or before May 1.
+Spring semester admission deposits are refundable if requested on or before Nov.
 1. If a student is notified of acceptance after April 1 for the fall semester or Oct.
 1 for the spring semester, the deposit is refundable if both of the following conditions are met: The refund must be requested within 30 days after notification of acceptance is sent to the student, and the refund must be requested before the first day of classes in the term for which the deposit was paid.
 No deposits will be refunded after the beginning of the semester.

 - Room Deposit Refunds.
 In order to receive a refund of the room deposit, the student applicant must provide written notification of withdrawal from the College to the Residential Services Office by May 1 prior to the fall semester and by Nov.
 1 prior to the spring semester.
 If individuals submit their deposit after April 1 or Oct.
 1, a refund will be granted if the written request is received within 30 days of the payment of the deposit and before the first day of occupancy.
 All new students will follow the same guidelines as for the tuition deposit.